cython/cython/docs/src/userguide/memoryviews.rst

 ::

-    # Import cython view array to make Cython arrays
     from cython.view cimport array as cvarray

     import numpy as np

-    # A numpy array
+    # Memoryview on a NumPy array
     narr = np.arange(27).reshape((3,3,3))

-    # A memoryview round the numpy array
     cdef int [:, :, :] narr_view = narr

-    # A C array
+    # Memoryview on a C array
     cdef int carr[3][3][3]

-    # A memoryview round the C array
     cdef int [:, :, :] carr_view = carr

-    # A Cython array
+    # Memoryview on a Cython array
     cyarr = cvarray(shape=(3, 3, 3), itemsize=sizeof(int), format="i")

-    # A memoryview round the Cython array
     cdef int [:, :, :] cyarr_view = cyarr

     # Show the sum of all the arrays before altering it